pnnl/HCDfCBD/README.md

 # Importance Metrics for Omics with Deep Learning

-A package with various methods for identifying important variables in multi-omics with deep learning.
+This repo contains:
+- Scripts and notebooks to run various experiments regarding SHAP values in multi-view, multi-omics deep learning models.
+- A package with model definitions for two multi-view multi-omics models as well as helpers for investigations into importance metrics.

 Includes a pytorch rewrite of:  Lee, C. & van der Schaar, M. A Variational Information Bottleneck Approach to Multi-Omics Data Integration.
 Preprint at https://doi.org/10.48550/arXiv.2102.03014 (2021).
 Original code at https://github.com/chl8856/DeepIMV.
 Other models include a non-variational model that averages the latent representations of the different views, and a simple MLP that concatenates the views.

-### Requirements
+## Requirements
 The python packages in requirements.txt should be all you need (plus Jupyter for notebooks).
 Install in a virtual environment/conda environment with:

 ```
 pip install -r requirements.txt
 ```

+The notebooks are in quarto (.qmd) format.
+Install quarto from their website https://quarto.org/docs/get-started/.
+VSCode has a quarto plugin that allows you to run code chunks from a .qmd document in an interactive window.
+Quarto can also convert .qmd to .ipynb from the command line with e.g. `quarto convert myfile.qmd`.

+## Ablation Experiments
+We perform experiments to assess the effect of layer size and random noise on SHAP values.
+See [the README for the scripts used to run these](bin/README.md).

-### Variable importance
+## Variable importance

-We take a look at SHAPley values using the shap package, as well as integrated gradients using our own implementation.
+We take a look at SHAPley values using the `shap` package, as well as integrated gradients using our own implementation.
 These are compared with each other and the results of a simple ANOVA model.

-### Data
+## Data
 Most development was done using the ICL-104 dataset.
 Please email if you need access to this dataset.
 Any other multi-view omics dataset should work, though modifications will need to be made to the path and probably certain details of the model (e.g. if you have only 2 views instead of 3).

-### Code
+## Code
 For some examples of how to use the code, see the first couple sections of `notebooks/deep_imv_examples.ipynb` for the DeepIMV rewrite.
 Other notebooks include examples on how to train a model and perform variable importance,

 To try to recreate the tcga results from the deepIMV paper: